 There are plenty of awesome things to do in Trogir, and you can easily see the town’s highlights in one day.

 Venture to Krka National Park

 If you want to get away from the sea and experience something totally different, try taking a day trip from Split to Krka National Park.
 There are dozens of tour operators offering day trips from Split (you will see tons of options for operators when you’re walking up and down the Riva).
 These waterfalls are world-renowned and so impressive that photos don’t do them justice.
 Basically, imagine that scene from The Lion King when we see the Oasis where Timon and Pumba live, and that’s similar to what Krka Waterfalls resembles.

-Hold on to your helmets and zip down small waterfalls and rapids flowing through the canyons.
+Just be sure to hold on to your helmet as zip down the Cetina River as it rushes through the canyons.
 The ride is not only exhilarating, but the scenery is impressive.
 However, it’s best to leave your camera at home so you can focus on your paddle on this day trip from Split.